Age equality in employment

 • Trade associations

-• Set a minimum age requirement (not more than 18 years) for potential applicants for a job
+• Set a minimum age requirement (up to 18 years) when recruiting

-• Offer a fixed-term contract to a person over the compulsory retirement age provided it is objectively justified
+• Offer a fixed-term contract to a person over the compulsory retirement age once it is objectively justified

 Positive action